 Today I’d like to share a brilliant guest post from Olivia about travelling with disability.
-It’s quite an extensive topic, but this covers the basics for some key travelling scenarios, like travelling when you need oxygen, travelling with a guide dog and taking trips with anxiety.
+Accessibility is so important, and disability needn’t always make travel difficult enough that it’s no longer an option.
+It’s quite an extensive topic, but this covers the basics for some key travel related scenarios, like travelling when you need oxygen, travelling with a guide dog and taking trips with anxiety.
 Enjoy!

 Travelling can be a nerve wracking experience for anyone, whether you’re heading off on a boat, train or plane.
 If you’re heading on a long journey away from home this can be stressful and a lot of us worry about this.
 When flying, the situation can be escalated as a lot of people have a phobia of flying.